 Welcome email through LeadsBridge

 LeadsBridge moves leads data automatically and in real-time to your CRM/autoresponder, so you can set it up in order to send a welcome email to all new leads coming from your Facebook Lead Ads campaigns.

 If you can’t send an email with your CRM we’ve got you covered!
 You can send a welcome email directly with LeadsBridge!

 Email Notification app

-The email notification app helps you to receive email notifications when a lead subscribes to your email list from your lead sources such as landing pages and forms.
-Fortunately, at LeadsBridge we have integrations for it.
-For example, there is an email notification app that you can integrate with Hubspot and other CRMs.
+The email notification app helps you receive email notifications when a lead subscribes to your email list from your lead sources, such as landing pages and forms.
+Fortunately, here at LeadsBridge, we have the right integrations for it.

 You’ll find all the customization options you need to deliver a white paper, a coupon, or just to inform prospects that you’ve received their contact details and that you’ll get in touch soon.